Sznup3k/ML/KNN/KNN-README.md

 # K-Nearest Neighbors
-This is my take on the KNN algorithm.
-It's a really simple implementation for 2D data.
+This is my implementation of the KNN algorithm for 2D data.

 ## Input
 The input template: